any-docs/css/content/guides/overflow/carousels/index.md

 In this section, we will add scroll markers to the carousel, which involves three main features:

-- The {{cssxref("scroll-marker-group")}} property is set on the scroll container element.
-It needs to be set to a non-`none` value for the {{cssxref("::scroll-marker-group")}} pseudo-element to be generated; its value specifies where the scroll marker group appears in the carousel's tab order and layout box order (but not DOM structure) — `before` puts it at the start, before the scroll buttons, while `after` puts it at the end.
+- The `scroll-marker-group` property is set on the scroll container element.
+It needs to be set to a non-`none` value for the `::scroll-marker-group` pseudo-element to be generated; its value specifies where the scroll marker group appears in the carousel's tab order and layout box order (but not DOM structure) — `before` puts it at the start, before the scroll buttons, while `after` puts it at the end.
-- The {{cssxref("::scroll-marker-group")}} pseudo-element exists inside a scroll container, and is used to collect together, contain, and lay out scroll markers as a whole group.
+- The `::scroll-marker-group` pseudo-element exists inside a scroll container, and is used to collect together, contain, and lay out scroll markers as a whole group.
-- {{cssxref("::scroll-marker")}} pseudo-elements exist inside the children and {{cssxref("::column")}} fragments of a scroll container ancestor, and represent their scroll markers.
-These are collected inside the ancestor's {{cssxref("::scroll-marker-group")}} for layout purposes.
+- `::scroll-marker` pseudo-elements exist inside the children and `::column` fragments of a scroll container ancestor, and represent their scroll markers.
+These are collected inside the ancestor's `::scroll-marker-group` for layout purposes.

 To begin with, the list's `scroll-marker-group` property is set to `after`, so the `::scroll-marker-group` pseudo-element is placed after the list's DOM content in the focus and layout box order; this means it comes after the scroll buttons: